 Schedule Your Wisdom Teeth Extraction Appointment Today

 If you’re in your teens or early twenties and feel pain in the back of your mouth, can feel your wisdom teeth erupting, or have bad breath that just won’t go away even immediately after you brush your teeth, these could be signs that your wisdom teeth are erupting or impacted, and need to be removed.
-In this case, the best thing you can do is visit the Glendale office of Lytle, Tate & Stamper for a wisdom teeth extraction evaluation, which will include an oral examination and likely X-rays of your mouth to determine the exact location of your wisdom teeth.
+In this case, visit the Glendale office of Lytle, Tate & Stamper for a wisdom teeth extraction evaluation, which will include an oral examination and likely X-rays of your mouth to determine the exact location of your wisdom teeth.

 To schedule an appointment at our Glendale office today, call (818) 240-1805.